Arvoria/RobaseService/docs/introduction.md

 + Growth is static and the number of visits/plays per day remains the same (20,000).

-+ Minigames Played to Experience Visits ratio is 1.8.
++ Minigames Played to Experience Visits ratio is static at 1.8.

 ```lua
 local MaxServerData = 1 * 1024 * 1024 * 1024 -- 1GB in Bytes